 As School Disruptions Continue, Families Call Attention to Educational Flexibility, Opportunity During Twelfth Annual Public Awareness Week

-Wisconsin schools, organizations, and individuals are planning 579 celebrations for the Week, which will feature more than 26,000 activities nationwide.
-Among the notable celebrations in Wisconsin will be a student showcase and dinner planned by School Choice Wisconsin at the Lambeau Stadium Atrium on Friday, Jan.
-28.
+Michigan schools, organizations, and individuals are planning 772 celebrations for the Week, which will feature more than 26,000 activities nationwide.
+One of the biggest events in Michigan will be a capitol event for students on Thursday, Jan.
+27.

 Across the country, more than two dozen U.S. landmarks and notable buildings will light up in special colors to mark the Week.